dogweather/forkful/content/en/fish-shell/files-and-io/writing-to-standard-error.md

 weight: 25
 ---

-## What & Why?

-Writing to standard error (stderr) in Fish Shell is about directing error messages or diagnostics separately from the standard output (stdout).
-Programmers do this to ensure that error information can be easily identified, managed, or redirected, facilitating smoother debugging and logging processes.

 ## How to:
 In Fish Shell, you can write to stderr by redirecting your output using `>&2`.
 Here is a basic example:

 ```fish